Frequently Asked Question!

 The answer is Yes! ghee has vitamins A,E,K it not only produces collagen naturally but it helps restore damaged cells, promotes hair growth, and glowing skin.
 It is extremely beneficial for digestion & helps rejuvenate from the inside out.
 In many parts of Africa ghee is used and applied to the scalp for softer hair due to harsh dry weather conditions.
 Ghee is safe for topical use & is highly recommended for facials to keep skin soft.
 A rule of thumb is to add salt for body scrubs, and sugar for facial scrubs.

 Coconut oil is a fairly new oil in the states, it was never really used until a couple of years ago.
-Coconut oil is a very acquired taste, it has all of the same benefits of ghee but people also opt for coconut oil due to being vegetarian/vegan.
-Ghee has the same amazing benefits of its sister oil but is more used for cooking because of its buttery taste and rich aroma.
-Both oils are highly recommended and good for heart and overall health.
-Coconut oil is mainly used in places like India more so for topical use and to promote healthy hair, ghee is more for cooking use and enhances flavors in cooking.
-There is no “miracle” oil, an oil is an oil and should always be eaten in moderation & be part of an overall healthy diet.
+Coconut oil has a very acquired taste, it has all of the same benefits of ghee but often times people opt for coconut oil due to it being more vegetarian/vegan friendly.
+Ghee has the same amazing benefits.
+However, ghee is used more for cooking because of its buttery taste, high smoke point, and rich aroma.
+There is no “miracle” oil or butter, every food should be eaten in moderation & be part of an overall healthy diet.